percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 - [EVEREST-1055](https://perconadev.atlassian.net/browse/EVEREST-1055) Starting with Percona Everest 1.0.0, we have introduced a new **deleting** state.
 This state will persist until all resources associated with the database have been removed.

+- [EVEREST-937](https://perconadev.atlassian.net/browse/EVEREST-937) - We have made some improvements in our telemetry, including sending telemetry data about the DB cluster every time a user creates one and adding information about the Everest version reported for the instance ID.

 ### Bugs